 Weather Warnings and Advisories

-YELLOW WARNING DETAILS
+WEATHER WARNING DETAILS

-• Polluted storm water on the islands beaches where any heavier rain falls
+• Polluted stormwater affecting the islands beaches

 WEATHER TYPE: Heavy Rain

-TIME AND DATE ISSUED: 09:00 on Tuesday, January 28th
+TIME AND DATE ISSUED: 11:30 on Friday, February 13th

 EARLY WEATHER WARNINGS/WATCHES